xaviml/controllerx/docs/docs/start/type-configuration.md

 - Manual increase/decrease of brightness and color
 - Smooth increase/decrease (holding button) of brightness and color

+You can read more about this specific controller [here](/controllerx/others/zigbee2mqtt-light-controller).

 | key           | type                 | value      | description                                                                                            |
 | ------------- | -------------------- | ---------- | ------------------------------------------------------------------------------------------------------ |
 | `light`\*     | string \| dictionary | `my_light` | The light you want to control.
 This is the friendly name light from Zigbee2MQTT.                       |